-When surfing the internet trying to access an unresponsive website, this error message “Err_empty_response” will pop up.
+When surfing the internet and trying to access an unresponsive website, the error message “Err_empty_response” will pop up.
 It is common on Chrome and it can appear when accessing any website.
 Users install many extensions on Google Chrome for easy operation.

-However, these extensions can trigger issues like hindering access to web pages, updating drivers, clearing the cache, among other functions.
-These steps will guide you on to access the internet without barriers.
+However, these extensions can trigger issues like hindering access to web pages, updating drivers, and clearing the cache, among other functions.
+These steps will guide you to access the internet without barriers.

 Possible Causes of the Err_empty_response

-Now that we have established a few facts about the chrome error, these are the reasons as to why it may occur.
+Now that we have established a few facts about the chrome error, these are the reasons why it may occur.

 - Poor internet connection